 Dr. Tod Worner is a husband, father, Catholic, convert, and practicing internal medicine physician.
 He is the Managing Editor of the Word on Fire Institute Journal, Evangelization & Culture.
 His blog Catholic Thinking is found at Aleteia.
 He also writes for Patheos and the National Catholic Register.
 Follow him on Twitter @thinkercatholic.

 Robert Mixa is the Fellow of Education at the Word on Fire Institute.
-He earned a BA in Philosophy from Saint Louis University and a Masters in Theological Studies at the Catholic University of America in Washington, DC.
+He earned a BA in Philosophy from Saint Louis University and a Masters in Theological Studies from the Pontifical John Paul II Institute at Catholic University of America in Washington, DC.
 Prior to joining the Word on Fire Institute, he taught high school philosophy and theology near Chicago.

 Jared Zimmerer is the Director of the Word on Fire Institute, and holds a Master’s Degree in Theology from Holy Apostles College and Seminary.
 He is an author, speaker, and holds a bachelor’s degree in Kinesiology, with a passion for the sports and fitness culture.
 He has written two books, The Ten Commandments of Lifting Weights and Man Up!
 Becoming the New Catholic Renaissance Man.